-FIRST YEAR: September 30 (Quarter 1) - at least 1 completed competency
+FIRST YEAR:September 30 (Quarter 1) - at least 1 completed competency December 31(Quarter 2) - total of 6 completed competencies March 31 (Quarter 3) - total of 12 completed competencies June 30 (Quarter 4) - a total of 20 completed competencies

-December 31(Quarter 2) - total of 6 completed competencies March 31 (Quarter 3) - an additional 6 completed competencies June 30 (Quarter 4) - a total of 20 completed competencies completed by December 1.
+SECOND YEAR: September 30 (Quarter 1) -at least 1 completed competency December 31 (Quarter 2) - After Quarter 2 of the 2nd year, a total of 32 completed competencies is required (the additional 12 competencies to be split between Quarters 1 and 2) March 31 (Quarter 3) - an additional 12 completed competencies June 1 (Quarter 4) - all competencies must be completed (After June 1st, no personal time or compensatory time will be accepted until all competencies are completed)

-SECOND YEAR: September 30 (Quarter 1) - at least 1 completed competency

-December 31 (Quarter 2) - 12 completed competencies with at least one competency completed by June 1 in order to take remaining compensatory or personal time)

-March 31 (Quarter 3) - an additional 12 completed competencies

-June 1 (Quarter 4) - all competencies must be completed (All competencies must be

-In addition to the grading timetable, the student must document at least one completed competency per quarter in order to calculate a clinical grade for each quarter.
-In the event that the competencies are not completed by the deadline, 10% will be subtracted from the final grade of each competency.
+The student must document at least one completed competency per quarter in order to calculate a clinical grade for each quarter.
+In the event that the required number of competencies is not completed by the deadline, a 10% late deduction will be subtracted from the final grade of each competency.
 An additional 5% will be deducted for each subsequent quarter that the student does not meet the grading timetable requirements.

-Example: Quarter 2-4 deficient competencies for that quarter
+Example: Quarter 2 - 4 deficient competencies for that quarter